mikayelgr/dmm/README.md

 The project is structured in following directories:

 - `libdmm` - Contains the original C++ to JNI bindings for 2 functions, which are **multiplication** and **equivalence checking** of two matrices, both based on the [Eigen C++ library for Linear Algebra](https://eigen.tuxfamily.org/index.php?title=Main_Page).
 I decided to stand on the shoulders of giants and focus on maximizing the performance and enhancing readability.
 - `jvm` – Contains JNI implementation of the wrapper library for the JVM using Java, as well as tests, and benchmarks written in Java and Kotlin.
+- `kmp` - Contains Kotlin Native/Multiplatform bindings implementation, as well as tests, and benchmarks written in Kotlin.

-The project also contains a pure Kotlin-based matrix multiplication algorithm for benchmarking and illustrative purposes.
+> `jvm` and `kmp` contain a pure Kotlin-based matrix multiplication algorithm for (TODO)benchmarking, as stated in the requirements of the task handed by JetBrains.

 ## Configuration